 Rats do get lonely and depressed if they don’t have a friend.
 Even when you constantly play with them, they need their own rat companionship as well.
 The only exception to this, is if you have a rat that gets aggressive towards other rats.
 We have one of those named Cedar.
 He lashed out a few times, but this last one was pretty brutal.
 That’s when we decided he needs to be on his own for the safety of others.
 While every rat’s personality is different, girls seem to be smaller and more adventurous and boys are chonky and more laid back.
 I’ve also read that boys tend to be messier and will piddle more on your things.

 Cage And Accessories

 Whatever kind you get, it should give them lots of room and have multiple levels.
-They love to explore and will also need things like toys, hammocks, ropes, baskets, tissue boxes, and more.
+They love to explore and will also need things like toys, hammocks, space pods. ropes, baskets, tissue boxes, and more.
 If you decide to get a wheel, please make sure it’s the larger size.
 Otherwise, it can actually hurt their spines.
 Same thing with the exercise balls.
 From what I’m reading, they are not good for them at all.